Somank0/MySampleProduction/MyPiZeros/test/120.0_SinglePi0E10+SinglePi0E10+DIGI+RECO/AGun/HomeDirScripts/README.md

 With: double mass = (massMax -massMin) * randomEngine().flat() + massMin;

 Note: To run runSampleGen_EE_plus(minus).sh file please make sure the directory structure is the same as AGun directory.
 You will need to run : cmsrel CMSSW_10_2_16_UL to get relavant version of cmssw and make sure CMSSW_10_2_16_UL/src has the correct files.
-GEN-SIM: CMSSW_10_6_29
+GEN-SIM: CMSSW_10_6_29.
+Run the sample generators from a singularity container with el7 architecture.

+To use a el7 singularity container interactively, run the command 'cmssw-el7'.

 cmsRun AToGG_pythia8_cfi_GEN_SIM.py mass=1.2 ptMin=0 ptMax=50 etaMin=0 etaMax=1.4 phiMin=0 phiMax=3 maxEvents=10